LeleaLingo/web-mapping-curriculum/class-4/writing-prompts.md

 <br>
 <h2>Jurisdiction finder recap For the following 3 prompts, reference the working file and README.md in the jurisdiction finder explanation folder in the main class repo. </h2>
 <b>Describe how feature gets to the makeFeatureLabel() function.</b>
+'Feature' just codes for the fact a function is about to be defined, while makeFeatureLabel() is the coder-defined function along with the information on what it should do!
 <br>
 <b>What does the getDistrictNumber() function do?</b>
 It pulls the information for the district number that relates to the spot where the event (the click) happened.